Terms of Competitions (Ladies)

 2.8.
 All fully paid-up members with a full current handicap are eligible to play and win all other competitions (other than Majors and Club Medals).

 2.9.
-A female Junior Member must be partnered with an adult member in Peugeot Coronation Foursomes, Australian Spoons and Granard Foursomes or any other competition where the winners qualify to represent the Club.
+A female Junior Member must be partnered with an adult member in all Foursomes and Fourball Competitions and any other competition where the winners qualify to represent the Club.
 Two Junior members may play together in a three-ball team event.

 3. MOTORISED BUGGIES: